 Sprinkling the ingredient on your meal proves the easiest thing to do with flaxseed.
 Have a bowl of yogurt with fruit?
 Enhance each bite with a powerful seed.
 How about some roasted broccoli with olive oil and preserved lemon?
 Let the crunch of the flaxseed add a new texture.
 Heck, you can even add some of these seeds to the outside of bread, inside a pie, mixed in with chocolate chip cookies or layered on top of your strawberry-rhubarb crisp.

 Aside from throwing a handful on top of a dish, flaxseeds also work great ground into food.
 A blender will help chop them up in a smoothie or pesto (though don't be surprised if a few seeds remain whole and get stuck to your teeth) or you can grind the stuff into a powder or nutty flour.
 Once it's in this form bake your flaxseeds into bread, swirl into oatmeal or add it into your meatballs.
-No matter which route you take, adding flaxseed gives any meal an extra layer of goodness.

 What Does Flaxseed Taste Like?